roytang/blog/content/quotes/tic.md

 ### 748

-<hunter> there is such a thing as doing science better
+&lt;hunter&gt; there is such a thing as doing science better

-<hunter> research methodologies, approaches, thinking outside the box
+&lt;hunter&gt; research methodologies, approaches, thinking outside the box

-<hunter> it's like programming
+&lt;hunter&gt; it's like programming

-<hunter> some approaches are better than others
+&lt;hunter&gt; some approaches are better than others

 ---

 ### 749

-<hunter> people do things for recognition all the time
+&lt;hunter&gt; people do things for recognition all the time

-<hunter> scientists are no different
+&lt;hunter&gt; scientists are no different

 ---

 ### 750

-<hunter> i dont like using the term ironic
+&lt;hunter&gt; i dont like using the term ironic

-<hunter> it's alanis' fault
+&lt;hunter&gt; it's alanis' fault

 ---